dafny-lang/dafny/docs/DafnyRef/Plugins.md

 }
 ```

-For more advanced example implementations of request handlers look at `dafny/Source/DafnyLanguageServer/Handlers/*`.
+For more advanced example implementations of request handlers, look at `dafny/Source/DafnyLanguageServer/Handlers/*`.

 ### 15.1.3.
 Building plugin

 That's it!
 Now, build your library while inside your folder:

 ```bash
 > dotnet build
 ```